harvard-nrg/dwiqc/docs/source/xnat.rst

 xnattagger
 ------------
-xnattagger automates the process of tagging scans in your XNAT project. xnattagger runs by default in the *get* and *tandem* modes of dwiqc.
+xnattagger automates the process of tagging scans in your XNAT project. xnattagger runs by default in the *get* and *tandem* modes of *DWIQC*.
 The default tagging convention is the same as seen here (and above), but can be configured to user specifications.
 Please see the `xnattagger documentation <xnattagger.html>`_ for details.

 ================= =======
 DWI scan          run